NickP-real/fast-graduation-FrontEnd/README.md

 ## What is Fast Graduation

-Fast graduation is a web application for recommending the course that should be enroll for super senior student to graduate as soon as possible.
+Fast Graduation is a web application recommending the course that should be enrolled for super senior students to graduate as soon as possible.

 ## Requirement